 Here is a brief synopsis, but you can read more about the history here.

 Johann Sutter was born in Germany, close to the Swiss border.
-In 1834 though he decided to leave his wife, family and business behind to seek greener pastures in the United States.
+In 1834, he decided to leave his wife, family, and business behind to seek greener pastures in the United States.
 He moved west from 1835 to 1839 before eventually landing in what is now Sacramento.
-He began building his fort in 1840 with the help of local Indians and inside the walls held sleeping quarters, gunsmith, blacksmith, barracks and a small textiles factory.
+He began building his fort in 1840 with the help of local Indians and inside the walls held sleeping quarters, gunsmith, blacksmith, barracks, and a small textiles factory.
 He was given the land when he got Mexican citizenship in exchange for maintaining order with the local Indians.

 The fort became a favorite stopover spot for people moving West, and he even helped rescue the Donner Party in 1847.
 That same year gold was discovered, and the Gold Rush began.
-He lost most of what he had during this time, and the fort was left in mostly ruins.
+He lost most of what he had during this time, and the fort was left in ruins.
 In 1891, it was presented to the people of California, at which time it was reconstructed and eventually became a park in 1947.
-Today you can still stroll through the courtyard, albeit not exactly how it once was, and learn about this unique part of California history.
-The only original building though is the main one right in the middle.
+Today you can still stroll through the courtyard, albeit not precisely how it once was, and learn about this unique part of California history.
+The only original building though, is the primary one right in the middle.

 Visiting the Fort